 HJP (b.2000, Lisbon) is an Angolan artist-researcher dissecting philosophical, scenographic and architectonic frameworks in relation to modes of power, moral codes and Christian discipleship.

-His practice seeks to push boundaries between visual media and social architectures, using still and moving image, art installations, sound-driven performances and archiving as sites of contestation, re-memory and testimony.
+His work seeks to push boundaries between visual media and socially-engaged practices, using still and moving image, multimedia installations, sound-based performances and placemaking as sites of contestation, and testimony.